openshift/installer/docs/dev/alternative_release_image_sources.md

 ## release-image content vs release-image source

-`release-image` content is what operators get installed and what version of each operator (i.e. the container image) gets installed to the cluster.
-While, `release-image` source is **where** the `release-image` content gets pulled.
+`release-image` **content** - which operators get installed to the cluster & which version/container image of each operator
+`release-image` **source** - where `release-image` content gets pulled from

-Currently the installer controls **both** the `release-image` content and the `release-image` source using the embedded release-image location or the `OPENSHIFT_INSTALL_RELEASE_IMAGE_OVERRIDE` env, but to allow users to use a release-image from their private registry (change the `release-image` source), but keep the `release-image` content identical to one vetted by OpenShift, the installer needs to allow specifying source separate from the content.
+The installer controls *both* the `release-image` content and source using the embedded release-image location or the `OPENSHIFT_INSTALL_RELEASE_IMAGE_OVERRIDE` env.
+Users may also use a release-image from a private registry (change the `release-image` source), but keep the `release-image` content identical to one vetted by OpenShift.

 ## Controlling the content